Saifur43/iWeather/README.md

 # iWeather

-iWeather is a tool for searching weather of any city in Bangladesh.
+iWeather is a tool for finding real time weather report of any city in Bangladesh.